Condoms 101: Choosing the Perfect Condoms For You!

 For this purpose, you will need a flexible measuring tape or a string and some privacy.
 Measure both the length and diameter of your erect penis.

-HERE's HOW TO DO THAT:
+HERE'S HOW TO DO THAT:

 First, wrap the tape measure around the base of your shaft just above your testicles.
 It should be tight enough to stay in place without slipping but not too snug as to restrict blood flow.
 This measurement is the circumference of your erect penis.
 Divide by pi (~3.14) to get your penis's diameter.